RTC officials hopeful staff in good numbers will resume work

 Chief Minister K Chandrasekhar Rao had on Saturday said the state cabinet decided to allot 5,100 of 10,400 routes to private operators and warned that the other routes would also be given to them if those on strike don't join duty by the midnight of November 5.
 The RTC employees continued protests at various places on Monday which is the 31st day of their strike.

 They sat in front of RTC bus depots and raised slogans in support of the strike.
-As the RTC tried to run buses as part of alternative its arrangementsin view of the strike, the protesting employees, at some places, attempted to prevent the buses from being operated.
+As the RTC tried to run buses as part of alternative arrangements in view of the strike, the protesting employees, at some places, attempted to prevent the buses from being operated.

 An employee of RTC died of heart attack in Nalgonda district, the staff claimed on Monday.
 Three employees had allegedly ended their lives and at least five suicide attempts were reported since the strike began on October 5.